Skip to main content

 The image below shows the same graphics package with two different outputs.
 Each output has its own settings, like API token, URL, etc.

-To learn how to access the output API token click here
+To learn how to access the output API token click here.

-Publishing Changes Across Outputs
+Publishing & Propagating Changes

 To publish updates:

-• Click Publish.
+• Click Publish changes.

 This process updates all linked outputs to reflect the most recent version of the graphics package.
-Bear in mind these changes won't apply until you update your Remote Control interface.

 Updating the Remote Control Interface